ntu-aris/caric/index.md

 ```
 Note that in manual trigger mode, the time stamps of two consecutive trigger commands should still be separated by an interval larger than the parameter `TriggerInterval`, otherwise, the second trigger command will be ignored.
 The benefit of using manual trigger is that the users may send the trigger command at the exact time that results in the best capture quality.

 ##  6.4.
-Simulated networked communication
+Communication network

-Each robot is given a unique ID in a so-called ppcom network, for e.g. gcs, firefly1, firely2.
+Each robot is given a unique ID in a so-called ppcom network, for e.g. gcs, jurong, changi.
 These IDs can be specified in the [description file](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).

-In real-world conditions, communications between the nodes can be interrupted by obstacles that block the LOS between them.
+In real-world conditions, communications between the units can be interrupted by obstacles that block the LOS between them.
 To subject a topic to this effect, users can do the following:
 * Launch the node `ppcom_router` under `caric_mission`:
 ```bash
 rosrun caric_mission ppcom_router.py # This can also be called in a launch file